osama18/Eventhub_Monitoring/docs/observability-design.md

 - **Metric and Log Tagging**: To accelerate diagnostics, all logs and metrics should be tagged with consistent identifiers, including the Event Hubs namespace, partition ID, consumer group, and the specific workload or application name.
 This allows for rapid filtering and correlation across different telemetry types.
 - **Data Quality Guardrails**: Flag SLIs as having "degraded confidence" if the percentage of missing telemetry signals exceeds a predefined threshold.
 Enforce a maximum clock skew between clients and servers and alert when the percentage of producers emitting custom telemetry falls below the target coverage.
 - **Retry Policies**: While the Azure SDKs include robust retry policies, always confirm that your client-side configuration aligns with the assumptions in this design, particularly around retry windows and backoff strategies.
+- **Producer Resilience Patterns**: Consider implementing circuit breaker patterns with local buffering when Event Hubs is unavailable.
+This prevents data loss by temporarily storing events locally (disk, database) and automatically resuming publishing when the service recovers.
+For critical systems, evaluate the transactional outbox pattern to ensure atomicity between business operations and event publishing.
+- **Upstream Architecture Considerations**: Design upstream systems with resilience in mind.
+Consider event sourcing patterns where the source of truth includes the unpublished events, allowing for replay scenarios during extended outages.
+Implement bulkhead isolation to prevent cascade failures across different event streams.

 ## 9. Cost Guardrails & Optimization